Grievances Related to Academic Integrity

 As a student at Maryville University, you will find yourself on a campus where students, faculty and staff respect each other and have committed themselves to creating a community of learners who trust one another and act responsibly in the pursuit of knowledge.
 All members of the Maryville community, including students, are expected to be honest, to do their own work, to respect the work of others, and to acknowledge information received from other sources.

 As part of our commitment to honesty and responsible action, all members of the University community (students, faculty and staff) share the responsibility to challenge and report acts of apparent academic dishonesty.
 Faculty and staff have the responsibility to deal equitably but firmly with reports of dishonesty supported by evidence.

-Because Maryville values academic integrity both in the character of our students and in the reputation of the university, all instances of academic dishonesty are addressed with consequences.
-These consequences may range from a failing grade on a test or an assignment to suspension or expulsion from the university.
+Because Maryville values academic integrity both in the character of our students and in the reputation of the University, all instances of academic dishonesty are addressed with consequences.
+The consequences may range from a failing grade on a test or an assignment to suspension or expulsion from the University.

 Although the following is not an exhaustive list, it describes some types of dishonest work:

 - Plagiarism; presenting the words or ideas of someone else (including text from any web pages) as one’s own in papers or assignments